 The Importance of Group Support

-We are social creatures, and there is subconscious craving to look good infront of our peers.
+We are social creatures, and there is a subconscious craving to look good in front of our peers.
 And this motivates us to keep moving forward.
-This reinforces positive behaviour.
+This reinforces positive behavior.

 Take the case of exercise for example.
-Anyone who starts exercising soon see the immediate benefits in energy levels.
+Anyone who starts exercising soon sees the immediate benefits in energy levels.
 They slowly start making changes with their diet and nutrition.
-And instead of spending money on junk food they start spending it on healthy alternatives.
+And instead of spending money on junk food, they start spending it on healthy alternatives.

 They also notice that this affects their spending habits.
 They are no longer buying groceries on impulse and overspending.
-They become more conscious with money.
-And slowly they start to change their social life because of the new found vitality.
+They become more conscious of money.
+And slowly they start to change their social life because of the newfound vitality.
 And then sooner or later, they start making changes to their career.

-There are numerous other nuggets of wisdom that you can obtain from reading the book.
-The author uses lots of real-life case studies and examples that validate each of the point.
+There are numerous other nuggets of wisdom that you can obtain from reading The Power of Habit.
+The author uses lots of real-life case studies and examples that validate each of the points.

-If you are looking to make positive changes in your career of life – start off by reading this book.
+If you are looking to make positive changes in your career in life – start by reading this book – The Power of Habit.

-What has been the most important thing you have learnt from reading this book?
+What has been the most important thing you have learned from The Power of Habit?